-- Zig Zagged in Goof Troop.
-In "Axed By Addition" Pete threatens to ground PJ forever if he fails his math test, a threat the latter takes very seriously and even plays sick in order to get in one last day of freedom.
+- Zig-Zagged in Goof Troop.
+In "Axed By Addition" Pete threatens to ground PJ forever if he fails his math test, a threat the latter takes very seriously and even plays sick to get in one last day of freedom.
 Once Pete finds out the truth, he yells at PJ for not guessing he was bluffing... and then says he's grounded forever for that, though he has a change of heart when he finds out that PJ didn't even fail in the first place.

-- Johnny Test: Johnny's dad threatens to ground Johnny and his sisters FOREVER!
-One of the sisters reminds him that he can't ground them past 18, so he says he'll ground them UNTIL 18.
+- Johnny Test: Hugh did this quite frequently.
+Once, he threatens to ground Johnny and his sisters forever, but one of the sisters reminds him that he can't ground them past 18, so he says he'll ground them UNTIL 18.
 In "Johnny Long Legs", he threatens to ground them for two lives.

-- Arthur: After Arthur and D.W. ruin their father's souffle, he loses self-control, and gives them a four month ban on TV.
+- Arthur: After Arthur and D.W. ruin their father's souffle, he loses self-control, and gives them a four-month ban on TV.
 His wife helps him to think rationally again.

 - One of Doug's Fantasy Sequences depicts Mr. Bone making him write lines until they're both old men.